buzutilucas/tv-script-generation/README.md

 ## Project Overview
 In this project, I built a recurrent neural network (RNN) that can generate new [Simpsons](https://en.wikipedia.org/wiki/The_Simpsons) TV scripts.
 The Neural Network you'll build will generate a new "fake" TV script.

-The project there is five steps:
+The project there are five steps:
 - _Step 1:_ Implement Preprocessing Functions
   - Lookup Table
   - Tokenize Punctuation
 - _Step 2:_ Build the Neural Network
   - Input Function
   - Functions to Build RNN Cell and Initialize